Announcing the Jupiter Hammon Project Phase 1 Report!

 The August, September, and October roundtables reached over 1,000 people.
 Telling this story is inspiring more interest in the historic roots of segregation and inequality on Long Island today.
 Preservation Long Island’s online interactions, public contacts, and website traffic increased during the project across the board, resulting in 13% audience growth for our organization.
 Discussions in breakout groups and the valued advice of our Community Advisory Council directly shaped the emerging interests and next steps for the project—the strongest being to strengthen K-12 education on the subject; engage with contemporary artists to develop visitor experiences; and to explore how historical events can work to dismantle racism and inequality today.
 Building a foundation of trust with our community and ongoing programs is central to this project.
 This first phase of the Jupiter Hammon Project has begun to achieve this goal, but there is still more work to do.

 We believe history belongs to everyone, and is a constantly evolving practice.
 It is thought-provoking, accessible, and created by actions and activities that are both large and small.
 The Jupiter Hammon Project is helping us enact our mission, and bring a richer, more complex experience to our future visitors.
 We look forward to more public collaboration as we continue this work.
 If you’d like to learn more about Phase 1 of the Jupiter Hammon Project, our executive summary and full report are now publicly available.
-In addition, a public presentation and discussion of next steps will be held on February 26th, at 4 PM.
-Register HERE and join the conversation!
+In addition, a public presentation and discussion of next steps was live streamed on February 26, 2021.
+View a recording of the presentation below.

 By Christina Ferwerda, Project Manager